Plasmid-mediated resistance: Properties of resistance plasmids

 Resistance plasmids by definition carry one or more antibiotic resistance genes.
 They are frequently accompanied by the genes encoding virulence determinants, specific enzymes or resistance to toxic heavy metals.
 Multiple resistance genes are commonly arranged in the resistance cassettes.
 The antibiotic resistance genes found on the plasmids confer resistance to most of the antibiotic classes used nowadays, for example, beta-lactams, fluoroquinolones and aminoglycosides.

 It is very common for the resistance genes or entire resistance cassettes to be re-arranged on the same plasmid or be moved to a different plasmid or chromosome by means of recombination systems.
 Examples of such systems include integrons, transposons, and ISCR-promoted gene mobilization.

 Most of the resistance plasmids are conjugative, meaning that they encode all the needed components for the transfer of the plasmid to another bacterium, and that isn't present in mobilizable plasmids.
-According to that, Mobilizable plasmids are smaller in size (usually < 10 kb) while conjugative plasmids are largger (usually > 30 kb) due to the considerable size of DNA required to encode the conjugation mechanisms that allow for cell-to-cell conjugation.
+According to that, Mobilizable plasmids are smaller in size (usually < 10 kb) while conjugative plasmids are larger (usually > 30 kb) due to the considerable size of DNA required to encode the conjugation mechanisms that allow for cell-to-cell conjugation.

 R-factor

-R-factors are also called a resistance factors or resistance plasmid,They are tiny, circular DNA elements that are self-replication, that contain antibiotic resistance genes.
+R-factors are also called resistance factors or resistance plasmids.
+They are tiny, circular DNA elements that are self-replicating and contain antibiotic resistance genes.
 They were first found in Japan in 1959 when it was discovered that some Shigella strains had developed resistance to a number of antibiotics used to treat a dysentery epidemic.
 Shigella is a genus of Gram-negative, aerobic, non-spore-forming, non-motile, rod-shaped bacteria.
 Resistance genes are ones that give rise to proteins that modify the antibiotic or pump it out.
 They are different from mutations that give bacteria resistance to antibiotics by preventing the antibiotic from getting in or changing the shape of the target protein.
 R-factors have been known to contain up to ten resistance genes.
 They can also spread easily as they contain genes for constructing pili, which allow them to transfer the R-factor to other bacteria.
 R-factors have contributed to the growing antibiotic resistance crisis because they quickly spread resistance genes among bacteria.
 The R factor by itself cannot be transmitted.

 Structure of Resistance Plasmids

-The majority of the R-RTF (Resistance Transfer Factor) molecules are found in the resistance plasmid, which can be conceptualized as a circular piece of DNA with a length of 80 to 95 kb.
+The majority of the R-RTF (Resistance Transfer Factor) genes are found in the R-factor (resistance plasmid), which can be conceptualized as a circular piece of DNA with a length of 80 to 95 kb.
 This plasmid shares many genes with the F factor and is largely homologous to it.
 Additionally, it has a fin 0 gene that inhibits the transfer operon's functionality.
-The size and number of drug resistance genes in each R factor varies.The RTF is bigger than the R determinant.
-An IS 1 element separates the RTF and R determinant on either side before they combine into a single unit.The IS 1 components simplify it for R determinants to be transferred between different R-RTF unit types.
+The size and number of drug resistance genes in each R factor varies.
+For example, the RTF is bigger than the R determinant.
+An IS 1 element separates the RTF and R determinant on either side before they combine into a single unit.
+The IS 1 components simplify it for R determinants to be transferred between different R-RTF unit types.